 Every time you go to open it, you know it’s coming: Your garage door is like a high school heavy metal band that’s so out of tune.
 You’re driving the neighbors crazy.
 The hair on your arms stands up.
 Even your cat can’t take it anymore.

-Noisy garage doors are common, but no worries.
-Most of the time, they are completely repairable.
+Noisy garage doors are common, but no worries – most of the time they are completely repairable.
 You don’t need to run out and install a new garage door just yet.
-Here is why your garage door may be so loud and annoying, and easy ways to fix it.
-Usually, it’s a fairly simple DIY repair that can be done with basic household tools.
+Here are some reasons why your garage door may be so loud and annoying, and easy ways to fix it.
+Usually, it’s a fairly simple DIY garage door repair that can be done with basic household tools.

 There are a number of reasons for your noisy garage door, including:

-- Loose parts (screws, nuts, bolts, belts, chain drives)
+- Loose parts (screws, nuts, bolts, belts or chain drives)

 - Worn out parts (rollers, springs, hinges)